 - Less Pressure than Petrol Counterparts

-- Needs Access to an Electrical Socket (Portable Washers excluded)
+- Needs Access to an Electrical Socket (Portable Washers Exc.)

 Our Best Electric Pressure Washers

 There’s not much to say about these!
-If you’d rather go manual, then there are a fair few options to pick from.
+If you’d rather go manual or battery powered, then there are a fair few options to pick from.

 So you have purchased your first jet washer.
 When you first remove it from its packaging, you notice it comes with a variety of colourful plastic and metal pieces.
 Except for the colours, each looks roughly the same.
 You are anxious to get started spraying, so you select one of these nozzles at random and get to work… (we’ve all done it)